soupglasses/dotfiles/home-manager/README.md

-# Nix and Home-manager for legacy systems
+# Nix and Home-Manager for non-NixOS systems

+What is Nix?

 > Nix is a cross-platform package manager that utilizes a purely functional deployment model where software is installed into unique directories generated through cryptographic hashes.
 It is also the name of the tool's programming language.
 A package's hash takes into account the dependencies, which is claimed to eliminate dependency hell.[2]
 This package management model advertises more reliable, reproducible, and portable packages.
 [https://en.wikipedia.org/wiki/Nix_(package_manager)](https://en.wikipedia.org/wiki/Nix_(package_manager))

+What is Home-Manager?

 > Home manager provides a basic system for managing a user environment using the Nix package manager together with the Nix libraries found in Nixpkgs.
 It allows declarative configuration of user specific (non global) packages and dotfiles.
 [https://github.com/nix-community/home-manager](https://github.com/nix-community/home-manager)